cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 System converting an energy source into the energy necessary to satisfy the `EnergyDemand` (or to feed the networks).

-Energy conversion systems have common parameters: efficiency indicator, nominal installed power, nominal efficiency (in reference to an efficiency indicator), year of manufacture, name of the model, a serial number, a reference to product or installation documents and optionally refurbishment measures.
+`EnergyConversionSystem` have common parameters: efficiency indicator, nominal installed power, nominal efficiency (in reference to an efficiency indicator), year of manufacture, name of the model, a serial number, a reference to product or installation documents and optionally refurbishment measures.
 They may be one or more (in this case, the nominal installed power corresponds to the totality).

 Specific energy conversion systems may have in addition specific parameters: